Jiří Paroubek

-Jiří Paroubek (/cs/; born 21 August 1952) is a Czech politician, who was the prime minister of the Czech Republic from April 2005 to September 2006.
-He was also the leader of the Czech Social Democratic Party from 2006 until his resignation following the 2010 legislative election.
+Jiří Paroubek (/cs/; born 21 August 1952) is a Czech politician who served as Prime Minister of the Czech Republic from April 2005 to September 2006.
+He was also the leader of the Czech Social Democratic Party from 2006 until his resignation following the 2010 parliamentary election.

 Early life and career

 Paroubek was born in Olomouc and attended Jan Neruda Grammar School.
 He entered politics in 1970 at the age of 18, joining the Czechoslovak Socialist Party, a member party of the Czechoslovak National Front.
 He reached the lower levels of the party hierarchy before leaving the party in 1986.

 Paroubek spent his one-year military service as an army food services supervisor in the southern Bohemian city of Prachatice.
 After graduating in 1976, Paroubek worked as a manager for several state companies including 'Restaurants and Canteens' (Restaurace a jídelny).

 In 1979, as an executive committee member of the Czechoslovak Socialist Party, one of the puppet parties of the Communist regime, he attracted the attention of the communist state secret police (StB).
 He met agents three times in meetings where he allegedly expressed loyalty to the communist government and disagreement with opposition groups such as Charter 77.
 He was assigned the code name Roko, after his pet parakeet, but never actually signed a cooperation agreement with the secret police, and after 1982 the cooperation ceased, as Paroubek "did not have enough potential and contacts".

 Following the Velvet Revolution in November 1989, Paroubek joined the re-established Social Democratic Party (ČSSD), and was given an executive post by chairman Jiří Horák.
 In 1993 he stood for chairmanship of the party but was defeated by Miloš Zeman.
 In 2000, he placed fourth in elections to the Senate of the Czech Republic in the Prague 8 district.
 Paroubek held senior positions in the Prague municipal government for over 14 years.